Building a Science Fantasy World Map From Star Systems to Magical Realms

 🌑 3.
 The Hollow Moon

 Description: A seemingly normal moon occasionally opens like a flower, revealing an ancient spaceborne citadel within.
 It stays open for 13 days before sealing shut again.
+This is what the golden moon in Zalonia does every 45 years.

 Sometimes, people disappear during the event—and reappear decades later, unchanged.